 Student Organizations and Activities

-Students in the Don B. Huntley College of Agriculture have the opportunity to become involved with many different types of student organizations, whether it be for a specific major or for a team that competes intercollegiately.
+Students in the College of Agriculture have the opportunity to become involved with many different types of student organizations, whether it be for a specific major or for a team that competes inter-collegiately.
 Organizations offer students the opportunity to meet informally with students and faculty outside of the class room and to network with alumni and industry representatives.
-Students are encouraged to broaden their college experience by joining one of the following student organizations: Ag Ambassadors, Agricultural Biology Club, Agricultural Council, Agricultural Education Club, Animal Health Science and Technology Association, Apparel Merchandising & Management Association, Collegiate FFA, Equestrian Drill Team, Fashion Society, Food Science Society, Food Marketing Association, Foods and Nutrition Forum, Golf Course Superintendents Association of America Club, Horse Show Team, Crops, Livestock, and Soils Judging Teams, Livestock Show Teams, Los Rancheros, Los Robles, Peer Advisors, Phi Upsilon Omicron, Pre-Vet Club and Rodeo Club.
+Students are encouraged to broaden their college experience by joining one of the following student organizations: Ag Ambassadors, Agricultural Biology Club, Agricultural Council, American Association of Textile Chemists & Colorists-SoCal Broncos, Animal Health Science and Technology Association, Apparel Merchandising & Management Association, Collegiate FFA, Horsemanship Club, Fashion Society, Food Science Society, Agribusiness Management Club, Foods and Nutrition Forum, Golf Course Superintendents Association of America Club, Horse Show Team, Crops, Livestock, and Soils Judging Teams, Livestock Show Teams, Los Rancheros, Los Robles, Peer Advisors, Phi Tau Sigma Food Science Honor Society, Phi Upsilon Omicron, and the Pre-Vet Club.
 In addition to student organizations, there are many opportunities for students to work or volunteer for the farm, livestock units, nursery, farm store, and horse center.

-All students majoring in academic programs offered by the Don B. Huntley College of Agriculture must be acquainted with program opportunities, academic skills and proficiencies, and knowledge of academic support entities which are necessary for a successful college career.
-All new students entering the Don B. Huntley College of Agriculture can demonstrate these abilities by either completing AG 100 or by having completed 36 quarter units, prior to admission, of college level course work from an accredited college or university.
-New students entering the Don B. Huntley College of Agriculture with less than 36 quarter units completed, must enroll in AG 100 within three quarters of college residency.
-New students are encouraged to take AG 100 their first quarter of residency.
+All students majoring in academic programs offered by the College of Agriculture must be acquainted with program opportunities, academic skills and proficiencies, and knowledge of academic support entities which are necessary for a successful college career.
+All new students entering the College of Agriculture can demonstrate these abilities by either completing their department's first year experience course in their first year or by having completed 24 semester units, prior to admission, of college level course work from an accredited college or university.
+New students entering the College of Agriculture with less than 24 semester units completed, who have not completed a first year experience course must enroll in their department's first year experience course within two semesters of college residency.